johnny1a679/EasyEG/README.md

 ![Full Rail Assembly](docs/manual/final_assembling.png)

-After adding the BCI and Battery pack (again the same way as the other clamps), all is left to do is wiring.
+After adding the BCI and battery pack (again the same way as the other clamps), all is left to do is wiring.

 ### Your EasyEG Is Ready To Use!
 ![Fully Assembled EasyEG](docs/manual/easyeg_views.png)